Terms to help you navigate the college admissions process

 Drop a course - Specific action taken by a student to withdraw from a class he/she registered for.

-E-RAP (Electronic Registration and Planning) - Online program for all new regular Waubonsee students to assist in orientation and course selection.
+E-RAP (Electronic Registration and Planning) - Online program for all new, full-time Waubonsee students to assist in orientation and course selection.

 Extracurricular or co-curricular activities - Offered outside the credit curriculum; e.g., intramurals, sports, clubs and social events.